igobymike/igobymike/README.md

   <img src="https://img.shields.io/badge/MS-Artificial%20Intelligence-6366f1?style=for-the-badge" />
 </p>

-I design and ship practical AI systems that make operations cleaner, faster, and easier to scale.
+I design and build intelligent systems that connect industrial operations with modern software and AI.
+My work focuses on applied AI engineering, agentic system architectures, and full-stack system development that transforms operational data into practical decision tools.
+With over a decade of experience in maintenance, reliability, and enterprise platforms like SAP and Primavera P6, I specialize in bridging real-world operational problems with scalable technical solutions — building systems that improve planning, diagnostics, and execution across industrial environments.

-**BAITEKS = Business & AI Technology Solutions** | Houston, TX
+Founder of BAITEKS = Business & AI Technology Solutions** | Houston, TX

 ---